filecoin-project/filecoin-docs/docs/get-started/lotus/running-in-the-cloud.md

 journalctl -u lotus-daemon
 ```

-While the stateroot file is downloading, systemctl will show the status of this job as `Activating`.
+While the stateroot file is downloading, systemctl will show the status of this job as "`Activating`".

-(optional) Notice the this job is not started yet.
+You will notice that the job has not started yet.
 Don't worry, it will transition into an active state after the stateroot file is imported.

 ```
 [mainnet ~] ⨎ systemctl status lotus-daemon